 Start by laying down on your mat facing toward a wall with your hips about six inches away from the wall.
 Lift your legs up onto the wall while you keep your shoulders and head down on the mat.

-Allow your feet to rest against the wall as your legs and belly release, breathing deeply.
+Allow your feet to rest against the wall as your legs and belly release.
 Place a blanket under your hips for extra support if it feels comfortable.
 Hold for five to 10 minutes.

 Now that you know which poses to get started with, here are other tips for making the most of your practice: